Translated by Shinji Takaramura

 Direct Flights from Osaka and Shimane

-Oki Islands Global Geopark Airport (Oki Airport) is located at the southern area of Dogo Islands at the tip of a cape, about 5 kilometers from the Saigo district, where most of the lodging facilities are.
+Oki Islands Global Geopark Airport (Oki Airport) is located in the southern area of Dogo Island at the tip of a cape, about 5 kilometers from the Saigo district, where most of the lodging facilities are.

 There are direct flights to Oki Airport from Osaka Itami Airport and Shimane Izumo Airport.